drdaemos/xc5-docs/en/design_changes/adding_custom_javascript_code_to_the_page.md

 _See also:_

-*   {% link "Basic guide to theme creation: Using Custom Skin module" ref_dw0Ckv6c#Basicguidetothemecreation-UsingCustomSkinmodule %}
+*   {% link "Basic guide to theme creation: Using Custom Skin module" ref_AwGTLXzr#Basicguidetothemecreation-UsingCustomSkinmodule %}

 ## Attachments: